SeregPie/THREE.TextTexture/README.md

 ---

+`.font`

+*read-only*

+A string for the combined font properties.

+---

+`.textAlign = 'center'`

+A string for the horizontal alignment of text.
+Possible values are `'center'`, `'left'` and `'right'`.

+Changing the value will redraw the canvas, if `autoRedraw` is `true`.

+---

+`.lineHeight = 1`

+A number for the height of a text line.
+The pixels are calculated relative to the font size.

+Changing the value will redraw the canvas, if `autoRedraw` is `true`.

+---

 `.padding = 1/4`

 A number for the space around the text of the canvas.
 The pixels are calculated relative to the font size.

 Changing the value will redraw the canvas, if `autoRedraw` is `true`.

----

-`.font`

-*read-only*

-A string for the combined font properties.

 ---